Information on developments relating to Plan S, a new initiative for Open Access from participating research funders under cOAlition S.

 The 10 principles of Plan S

-The main principle of cOAlition S is to be achieved by the implementation of 10 supporting principles:
+The main principle of cOAlition S is to be achieved by the implementation of 10 supporting principles (updated May 2019):

-- Authors retain copyright of their publication with no restrictions.
-All publications must be published under an open license, preferably the Creative Commons Attribution Licence CC BY.
-In all cases, the license applied should fulfil the requirements defined by the Berlin Declaration;
+- Authors or their institutions retain copyright to their publications.
+All publications must be published under an open license, preferably the Creative Commons Attribution license (CC BY), in order to fulfil the requirements defined by the Berlin Declaration;

-- The Funders will ensure jointly the establishment of robust criteria and requirements for the services that compliant high quality Open Access journals and Open Access platforms must provide;
+- The Funders will develop robust criteria and requirements for the services that high-quality Open Access journals, Open Access platforms, and Open Access repositories must provide;

-- In case such high quality Open Access journals or platforms do not yet exist, the Funders will, in a coordinated way, provide incentives to establish and support them when appropriate; support will also be provided for Open Access infrastructures where necessary;
+- In cases where high-quality Open Access journals or platforms do not yet exist, the Funders will, in a coordinated way, provide incentives to establish and support them when appropriate; support will also be provided for Open Access infrastructures where necessary;

-- Where applicable, Open Access publication fees are covered by the Funders or universities, not by individual researchers; it is acknowledged that all scientists should be able to publish their work Open Access even if their institutions have limited means;
+- Where applicable, Open Access publication fees are covered by the Funders or research institutions, not by individual researchers; it is acknowledged that all researchers should be able to publish their work Open Access;

-- The Funders will ask universities, research organisations, and libraries to align their policies and strategies, notably to ensure transparency;
+- The Funders encourage governments, universities, research organisations, libraries, academies, and learned societies to align their strategies, policies, and practices, notably to ensure transparency.

-- The above principles shall apply to all types of scholarly publications, but it is understood that the timeline to achieve Open Access for monographs and books may be longer than 1 January 2020;
+- The above principles shall apply to all types of scholarly publications, but it is understood that the timeline to achieve Open Access for monographs and book chapters will be longer and requires a separate and due process;

-- The Funders will monitor compliance and sanction non-compliance.
+- The Funders will monitor compliance and sanction non-compliant beneficiaries/grantees;

 Guidance and consultation